DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 * Rename the DAG to something like `data_ingestion_gcs_dag_new`
 * Execute it from the Airflow GUI (the play button)

-Also, there's no data for the recent months, but `curl` will exist successfully.
+Also, there's no data for the recent months, but `curl` will exit successfully.
 To make it fail on 404, add the `-f` flag:

 ```bash